progrock-libraries/kickstart/README.md

 Input is expressed as the expression result of a function call `input()` instead of the modification of variables that one gets with iostreams `>>` or `std::getline`.
 The function call expression result supports use of `const`.
 And that in turn makes the code shorter and more clear.

 Iostreams headers are not included by default because there’s a possible cost of increased size of the executable.
-Kickstart input and output is instead by default implemented in terms of C `stdin` and `stdout` operations.
+Kickstart input and output is instead by default implemented in terms of C `stdin`, `stdout` and `stderr` operations.
 However, when the input comes directly from a Windows console, or output goes directly to a Windows console, then Kickstart instead uses the UTF-16 based Windows API so as to deal correctly with non-ASCII characters.

 ---